siogeile/shopping-list/README.md

 link to linter [here](https://pep8ci.herokuapp.com/)

+Code passes with no errors

 ## Manual Testing

 Does the app handle invalid inputs to effectively manage data, create a positive user experience and ensure the app functions as expected?

+Yes

 Does the project have logic that flow without unexpected interuption or error messages?

+Yes

 Does the deployed app run as expected on the heroku app?

+Yes

 ## Browser Compatibility